grantseltzer/weaver/README.md

 ## Note on supported types

-Currently oster supports basic data types but getting support for user defined types is a high priority.
+Currently weaver supports basic data types but getting support for user defined types is a high priority.
 Getting following types defined are also a work in progress:

 - arbitrary pointers
 - slices